 Spiralizing and roasting root vegetables can serve as an excellent base for salads; just dress them with a tangy vinaigrette and add whatever herbs and crunchy things (and cheese!) you like.
 Try potatoes and dill with pickled shallots, or this sweet potato recipe from cookbook author Mark Bittman.

-Roasted Sweet Potato Salad with Red Pepper Vinaigrette
+Roasted Sweet Potato Salad with Red Pepper Vinaigrette Recipe

 makes 4 servings